OpenM-Project/mcdoc.github.io/README.md

 ## Contact

-For any questions or inquiries, please contact the project maintainer at [mcbedoc@openm.tech](mailto:mcbedoc@openm.tech)
+For any questions or inquiries, please contact the project maintainer at [mcdoc@openm.tech](mailto:mcdoc@openm.tech)

 ## Feedback